 Tumors, benign, noncancerous growths can put pressure on the brain, spinal cord, and even the legs and feet.
 This pressure will restrict blood flow to the legs, feet, and anesthetize.

 The toxins in alcohol cause nerve damage and numbness, especially in the feet.
 Frequent or excessive drinking also leads to nerve damage and anesthesia.
 The main reason is that when you drink too much alcohol, you will lack vitamin B (B1, B9, and B12).

 Fibromyalgia is a chronic condition that causes systemic pain.
 Some people with fibromyalgia will also experience numbness and tingling in their hands and feet.
 Most people with fibromyalgia experience a range of symptoms, including:

 - Stiffness and pain with no apparent reason, especially in the morning and before bed

 Most people with fibromyalgia experience symptoms in more than one part of their body at least every three months.
 If numbness in the feet and feet is not accompanied by any other signs or is not permanent, it is unlikely to be due to fibromyalgia pain.

 People with multiple sclerosis (MS) experience anesthetic nerve damage in small areas of the body or the entire limb.
 Although MS-associated numbness usually lasts only a short time, it can cause inconvenience for the patient.

 Stroke or small stroke

-A stroke or a small stroke can cause brain damage, affecting the way the brain interprets and processes nerve signals.
-Small strokes or strokes sometimes cause temporary numbness in some parts of the body.
+A stroke or a minor stroke can cause brain damage, affecting the way the brain interprets and processes nerve signals.
+Short strokes or strokes sometimes cause temporary numbness in some parts of the body.